 New legislation has been introduced to give some children, aged 12 to 15, the power to exercise certain rights under Additional Support for Learning legislation.
 The Commission, in partnership with the Children and Young People’s Commissioner Scotland, held a free event on 23 March in Glasgow to examine these recent changes.

 Conference: disability rights in Scotland

 6 March 2018

 It has been six months since the United Nations (UN) Disability Committee published its report about disability rights in the UK.
 In the report the UN Committee set out its main concerns about disability rights in the UK and lists over 80 recommendations for action by our governments.

-We are holding a conference to talk about the UN Committee’s concerns and recommendations for action.
+We held a conference to talk about the UN Committee’s concerns and recommendations for action.

-- the ‘UN Disability Rights Question-Time’, where guests from the Scottish Government, disabled people’s organisations and national human rights organisations will answer questions from the audience
+- a ‘UN Disability Rights Question-Time’, where guests from the Scottish Government, disabled people’s organisations and national human rights organisations answered questions from the audience

-- workshops about the action required over the next four years before the UN Committee’s next review and how we can find out if change is being made.
+- workshops about the action required over the next four years before the UN Committee’s next review and about how we can find out if change is being made

 Discrimination Law in 2018 Conference: the authoritative review of the most dynamic area of employment law